aalfiann/reslim-tuber/readme.md

 1. Import reSlim-tuber.sql in your database then config your database connection in config.php inside folder "reSlim-tuber/src/"
 2. Import file reSlim-tuber User.postman_collection.json in your PostMan.
 3. Edit the path in PostMan.
 Because the example test is using my path server which is my server is run in http://localhost:1337
-    The path to run reSlim is inside folder api.<br> Example for my case is: http://localhost:1337/reSlim-tuber/src/api/<br><br>
+    The path to run reSlim-tuber is inside folder api.<br> Example for my case is: http://localhost:1337/reSlim-tuber/src/api/<br><br>
     In short, It's depend on your server configuration.
 4. Then you can do the test by yourself